pmichaillat/intermediate-macro/README.md

 The course material is hosted at https://pascalmichaillat.org/c4/.

-## Course overview

-The course is designed for undergraduate and master students.
-It explores core topics in macroeconomics, including national statistics, consumption and saving, unemployment, inflation, business cycles, monetary and fiscal policy, economic growth, and population dynamics.
-The course is organized in six modules, which can be covered in a quarter or a semester:

-+ Macroeconomic concepts
-+ IS-LM model of business cycles
-+ Matching model of unemployment
-+ Models of inflation
-+ Malthusian model of growth
-+ Solowian model of growth

 ## Source files

 The source files are in Keynote or Pages format.
 They are organized in 3 folders: